jasonacox/TinyLLM/README.md

 ### vLLM Server (Option 1)

-vLLM supports multiple simultaneous inference threads (session), automatically downloads the model and run wells in containers.
+vLLM supports multiple simultaneous inference threads (session), automatically downloads the model and runs well in containers.
 Follow the details below to run vLLM.
-For GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.
+Note, for GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.

 ```bash
 # Build Container